 This is a software package created by Intuit that is a standard for bookkeepers.
 Quickbooks helps bookkeepers sort transactions and run reports that track debits and credits for a business.
 Test takers with strong work and academic experience will likely be familiar with this software.

-Once candidates are approved to sit for the open-book, two-hour exam, they are invited to schedule and pay for each individual part of the examination; this is a four-part exam.
-Each part costs $100 for the National Association of Certified Public Bookkeepers members, or $150 for non-members, and they may be taken at any time via the Accounting Training Unlimited's Online Test Center.
-Once candidates schedule their desired day and time via the online portal, they will receive an access code on the last business day prior to the scheduled testing session.
+Once approved, candidates can schedule and pay for each part of the open-book, two-hour, four-part exam.
+Each part costs $100 for NACPB members or $150 for non-members, and can be taken at any time via Accounting Training Unlimited’s Online Test Center.
+After scheduling, candidates will receive an access code on the last business day before their test session.

 Candidates have up to a year to take and pass all four parts of the exam.
 Students can focus on each of the four parts independently.
 Some take one part every 3 months so that they can focus on that part independent of the rest, meaning it can take up to a year to become a certified public bookkeeper (CPB) after you start taking the certification exam.